austozi/poddie/README.md

 Docker installation is supported.
 Ensure you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/) installed on the host machine.

 The latest Docker image for Poddie is available from [Docker Hub](https://hub.docker.com/r/austozi/poddie) but for selected hardware architectures only.
-If what is available is unsuitable, you may build the image yourself.
+You may also build the image yourself, but only for amd64 and arm64, because the upstream linuxserver/nginx image only supports these architectures.

 ### Build the Docker image